techiediaries/techiediaries/_posts/2020/laravel/2020-02-1-how-to-install-vuejs-in-laravel-6-7-by-example.md

 ```bash
 $ composer require laravel/ui
 ```

+## Adding Vue to your Laravel 7/6 Project

 After successfully installing the `laravel/ui` package, we can now add vue to our application.